Andrew-S-Rosen/cbe504/main.typ

 one must take care in doing so.
 Namely, the additional component that needs to be accounted for is the factor of $1\/gamma^ddagger$ (in addition to ensuring the units work out via the appropriate factors of $C^std$).

+== Degrees of Freedom in Transition State Theory

+As was shown previously, the rate constant for a given elementary step is related to the ratio of partition functions for the transition state and the reactant(s):
+$ k prop Z'^ddagger/(Z'_ce("A") Z'_ce("B")). $
+If one considers a free molecule (e.g. in the gas phase), it has three translational degrees of freedom, three rotational degrees of freedom (if nonlinear) or two rotational degrees of freedom (if linear), and several vibrational degrees of freedom depending on the number of atoms, $N_0$.
+We will represent this as follows, where the exponents in quotes are simply how many degrees of freedom there are.#footnote[We have tacitly assumed that the excited states are energetically negligible, such that $z_"el" = g_0$ and therefore $z_"el"$ has only one degree of freedom.]
+$ Z' = z'_"trans"^((3)) z_"rot"^((m)) z_"vib"^((N)) z_"el", $
+where
+$
+m=0, quad N &=0 quad ("monatomic")\
+m=2, quad N &= 3N_0-5 quad ("linear")\
+m=3, quad N &=3N_0-6 quad ("non-linear").
+$
+For a transition state, one vibrational degree of freedom is lost, such that
+$ Z'^ddagger = z'_"trans"^(ddagger(3)) z_"rot"^(ddagger(m)) z_"vib"^(ddagger(N-1)) z_"el"^(ddagger). $
+With this in mind, we can often make order-of-magnitude arguments and simplifications to approximate a rate constant.

+When a molecule adsorbs onto a surface, some of these degrees of freedom are lost.
+If the adsorbate is strongly chemisorbed onto the surface (#ref(<fig:chemisorbed>)), then there are likely no translational or rotational degrees of freedom left, depending on how strongly the molecule is adsorbed.
+The vibrational degrees of freedom are still present, although the vibrational modes are likely to differ substantially from the gas phase, and there are now $3N_0$ vibrational modes instead of $3N_0-5$ or $3N_0-6$ (unless $N_0=1$, in which case there are no vibrational modes).
+Collectively, this set of approximations is often known as the harmonic limit.

+#figure(image("figures/chemisorbed_partition_functions.svg",width:33%),caption:[Schematic of a chemisorbed molecule on a surface.
+If the adsorbate is strongly bound, it will have no translational or rotational degrees of freedom.])<fig:chemisorbed>

+If the adsorbate is somewhat weakly bound, then the remaining degrees of freedom are likely to be somewhere between that used for a free gas and that of a chemisorbed species.
+More complicated expressions are available to model these intermediate behaviors, such as the hindered translator--hindered rotor model.
+#footnote[L.H.
+Sprowl, C.T.
+Campbell, L. Árnadóttir, "Hindered Translator and Hindered Rotor Models for Adsorbates: Partition Functions and Entropies," _J.
+Phys.
+Chem.
+C_, 120, 9719--9731 (2016).]
+Additional consideration can be found in the literature related to molecules that adsorb within porous materials, where spatial confinement may restrict some degrees of freedom.
+#footnote[
+  P.J.
+Dauenhauer, O.A.
+Abdelrahman, "A Universal Descriptor for the Entropy of Adsorbed Molecules in Confined Spaces", _ACS Catal._, 4, 1235--1243 (2018).
+]

 == A Thermodynamic Perspective

 Previously, we derived an expression for $k$ based on a statistical mechanics approach (i.e. using partition functions).